fdeblasio/pokeemerald-expansion/notes.md

         - Ivysaur-Wartortle, Bayleef-Quilava, Grotle, Quaxwell: 410
         - Croconaw, Grovyle-Marshtomp: 405
     - Stage 3:
-        - Charizard-Blastoise, Typhlosion, Typhlosion-H, Swampert, Samurott, Samurott-H, Delphox-Greninja, Incineroar, Cinderace, Meowscarada-Skeledirge: 535
+        - Charizard-Blastoise, Typhlosion, Typhlosion-H, Swampert, Infernape, Samurott, Samurott-H, Delphox-Greninja, Incineroar, Cinderace, Meowscarada-Skeledirge: 535
-        - Infernape: 534
         - Venusaur, Meganium, Feraligatr, Sceptile-Blaziken, Torterra, Empoleon, Serperior-Emboar, Chesnaught, Decidueye, Decidueye-H, Primarina, Rillaboom, Inteleon, Quaquaval: 530
     - Mega:
         - Charizard X, Charizard Y, Blastoise, Swampert, Delphox-Greninja: 635
         - Venusaur, Meganium, Feraligatr, Sceptile-Blaziken, Emboar, Chesnaught: 630
 - See if there's a way to automatically calculate the Pokedex offsets
     - Currently all new ones seem to have a default value (Pecharunt is 1 foot tall and looks huge in it)
-- Give Zapdos, Tapu Koko, and Kilowattrel Bolt Beak?
-- Add Volcanion to Scorched Slab? (since it's Fire/Water)
 - For Egg Groups that share names with types, give Egg Moves moves of that type to Pokémon not of that type in the Egg Group
     - Flying: ???
 (Decidueye*, Decidueye-H, Flittle, Galairian Farfetch'd, Quaxly)
     - Water 1/2/3: Water Gun/Waterfall/Water Spout/Muddy Water/Water Sport/Water Pulse/Water Shuriken/Chilling Water